| | | | |

 old college text books on a bookshelf.

-Oh, Cohen & Cohen, how you made my life a living Hell back in the early 1990s during my grad school years.
-Why oh why do I still have grad school textbooks from 25 years ago?
+Oh, Cohen & Cohen, how you made my life a living Hell during my grad school years.
+Why oh why do I still have grad school textbooks from 20+ years ago?
 Gah!

 I can GUARANTEE you I won’t be wanting to brush up on multivariate statistics or multiple regression any time soon.
 Bye Bye.